PawseySC/containers-openfoam-workshop/_episodes/06_advancedScriptsForPostProcessingWithOverlayFS.md

 >
 > 4. You should also check for success/errors in:
 >    -  the slurm output file: `slurm-<SLURM_JOBID>.out`
->    -  the log files created when executing the OpenFOAM tools in: `./run/channel395/logs/post/` {: .challenge}
+>    -  the log files created when executing the OpenFOAM tools in: `./run/channel395/logs/post/` (check the command for the `reconstructPar` command for understanding the naming convention of the log files.
+In this case, they contain the `SLURM_JOBID` and the `first-last` result-times reconstructed in each batch.
+{: .challenge}

 <p>&nbsp;</p>